 - Stomach cramps

-Some less common symptoms include blurry or double vision, muscle aches, bloody diarrhea, and even constipation.
+Some less common symptoms include blurry or double vision, muscle aches, bloody diarrhea, constipation, shock, or even loss of consciousness.

 What is the recovery time for each?